Back

 Some of the features could turn it from a standard drug aggregator to an indispensable app for regular use.

-Let your users find out all the necessary information about drugs: who is a manufacturer, what is the drug composition.
+Let your users find out all the necessary information about drugs: the manufacturer, or drug composition, for example.
 In addition, you can also include a function to check the drug compatibility: some medicines must or must not be taken together.

 Add a barcode scanning feature to the pharmacy app to get info about drugs, order a refill, or make a payment at a store.
 Scanning simplifies the UX because all data is in one place.